 Purée the Soup

 - Remove soup from heat and purée it in a blender, working in batches if necessary.

 - Return soup to the pot and adjust consistency, if necessary, by adding more liquid.

 - Return to a simmer.
-Hot cream may also be added at this stage if desired.
-Adjust seasoning with Kosher salt and white pepper, and serve with an appropriate garnish—such as some diced cooked carrot for a carrot soup, for instance, or a swirl of sour cream or creme fraiche, or some homemade croutons for crunch.
+Hot cream may also be added now for extra creaminess.
+Adjust seasoning with Kosher salt and freshly ground black pepper, and serve with an appropriate garnish—such as some diced cooked carrot for a carrot soup, for instance, or a swirl of sour cream or creme fraiche, or some homemade croutons for crunch.

-- Use care when processing hot items in a blender in step 5 as the hot steam can sometimes blow the blender lid off.
+- Use care when processing hot items in a blender, as the hot steam can sometimes blow the blender lid off.
 Start on a slow speed with the lid slightly ajar to vent any steam, then seal the lid and increase the blending speed.

-- Chopped fresh herbs may be added after step 5, right before returning the soup to a simmer.
+- Chopped fresh herbs may be added after blending, right before returning the soup to a simmer.